London Knife Attacker Identified; Public Lauds Narwhal Tusk Takedown

 Metropolitan Police in London have confirmed that 28-year-old Usman Khan was the attacker who killed two people and wounded three others with a knife on London Bridge Friday before police shot and killed him.

 Khan had been living in the Staffordshire area, north of Birmingham, police said.
-They said Khan had been known to authorities in Britain, having been convicted in 2012 for "terrorism offenses. "
+They said Khan had been known to authorities in Britain, having been convicted in 2012 of "terrorism offenses."

-According to The Guardian in a 2012 article, Khan had been part of a nine-person plot to bomb the London Stock Exchange and build a training camp for terrorists.
+According to a 2012 article in The Guardian, Khan had been part of a nine-person plot to bomb the London Stock Exchange and build a training camp for terrorists.
 Although he had originally been sentenced to prison for public protection — an indefinite term until a parole board decided he was no longer a threat — his sentence was revised in 2013 to 16 years with an eight-year minimum, The Guardian reported.

-Police said they are not actively seeking any other individuals connected to Saturday's attack, and have confirmed that it was being investigated as a terrorist incident.
+Police said they are not actively seeking any other individuals connected to Saturday's attack and have confirmed that it was being investigated as a terrorist incident.

 "[Khan] had been released a year ago on the provision that he had agreed to wear an electronic tag, submit to curfews and restrictions to his movements," Lucy Fisher, defense editor of The Times in London, said in an interview on NPR's Weekend Edition Saturday morning.
-Khan had been released on licence, Britain's equivalent of parole, serving only eight years of his 16-year sentence.
+Khan had been released on license, Britain's equivalent of parole, serving only eight years of his 16-year sentence.

 "And it was while he was subject to these conditions that he performed this horrific attack yesterday," Fisher said.

-Police said they were called to Fishmonger's Hall shortly before 2 p.m., where Khan had attended a conference on criminal justice and prisoner rehabilitation, called "Learning Together," run by the University of Cambridge's Institute of Criminology.
+Police said they were called to Fishmonger's Hall shortly before 2 p.m. local time, where Khan had attended a conference on criminal justice and prisoner rehabilitation, called "Learning Together," run by the University of Cambridge's Institute of Criminology.
 Khan had been wearing a fake suicide vest, police said, adding that the attack started inside Fishmonger's Hall.
 Khan stabbed "a number of people" inside the hall, police said, and The Times reported that one of the two killed died inside the hall.

-"I am devastated to learn that today's hateful attack on London Bridge may have been targeted at staff, students and alumni," University of Cambridge Vice-Chancellor Stephen Toope said in a statement posted online.
+"I am devastated to learn that today's hateful attack on London Bridge may have been targeted at staff, students and alumni," University of Cambridge Vice Chancellor Stephen Toope said in a statement posted online.

-Police said Khan then left the building and moved to London Bridge, where he continued his attack before being apprehended by bystanders, one armed with narwhal tusk, another with a fire extinguisher.
+Police said Khan then left the building and moved to London Bridge, where he continued his attack before being apprehended by bystanders, one armed with a narwhal tusk, another with a fire extinguisher.
 Videos of the attack posted online show Khan being sprayed by a fire extinguisher as another man jabs forward with the tusk.

-As Khan is tackled to the ground, a third individual wrestles the knife out of Khan's hands and backs away, with police closing in with their guns out.
-They drag a bystander off of Khan, then shoot and kill Khan.
-London Bridge and the surrounding area remains closed on Saturday, and police are asking anyone who was present at Fishmonger's Hall to come forward with any information.
+As Khan is tackled to the ground, a third individual wrests the knife out of Khan's hands and backs away, with police closing in with their guns out.
+They drag a bystander off Khan, then shoot and kill Khan.
+London Bridge and the surrounding area remain closed on Saturday, and police are asking anyone who was present at Fishmonger's Hall to come forward with any information.

-Amy Coop, a director who attended the Learning Together conference, tweeted that the tusk, 5 ft. in length and one of a pair flanking the entrance doors, had been taken off the wall by a man who rushed out of Fishmonger's Hall to follow Khan.
+Amy Coop, a director who attended the Learning Together conference, tweeted that the tusk, 5 feet in length and one of a pair flanking the entrance doors, had been taken off the wall by a man who rushed out of Fishmonger's Hall to follow Khan.

 A guy who was with us at Fishmongers Hall took a 5’ narwhale tusk from the wall and went out to confront the attacker.
 You can see him standing over the man (with what looks like a white pole) in the video.
 We were trying to help victims inside but that man’s a hero #LondonBridge— Amy Coop (@theamycoop) November 29, 2019

 The Times reported that the tusk-wielder was a Polish man who had worked at Fishmonger's Hall, "setting up events and managing porters."
-The identity of the other individual with the fire extinguisher, or the origin of the extinguisher, is not known at this time.
+The identity of the other individual with the fire extinguisher, or the origin of the extinguisher, is not known.

 Those individuals who intervened to stop the attacker were lauded by both the public and British leadership, earning recognition from Queen Elizabeth II on down.

-Sadiq Khan, the mayor of London, said on BBC Breakfast that the civilians who intervened had no idea if the suicide vest was real or not.
+Sadiq Khan, the mayor of London, said on BBC Breakfast that the civilians who intervened had no idea whether the suicide vest was real.

 I am in awe of the people who ran towards danger to keep us all safe.
 The bravery of the emergency services and ordinary Londoners is incredible. @bbcbreakfast: pic.twitter.com/gcyIkKNMkH— Sadiq Khan (@SadiqKhan) November 30, 2019